Architecture

 a.
 Component executes tool handlers locally

-b.
-Sends results back to backend

 c.
+Sends results back to backend (with conversation history)

+d.
 Backend gets natural language response

 ↓